dotnet/designs/accepted/2020/form-factors.md

 - **Code sharing**: Maximize code sharing between form-factors for our own engineering efficiency and ensure that the improvements are implemented across all form factors where possible.
 The native AOT binaries should be produced as build flavor of dotnet/runtime repo.
 The aspirational goal is to have less than 10,000 lines specific for the native AOT.

 We will continue evolving the native AOT as an experimental project, with a new structure that is more transparent and better aligned with the unified dotnet/runtime repo.

+### Embedded Form Factors

+The stock .NET runtime does not always have desired characteristics.
+Runtime embedding solves this problem by allowing heavy customization for how the runtime binaries are built or which runtime features are included.

+The Mono runtime has been friendly to embedding by having a first class build from source with a large number of build configurations (with/without JIT, different types of GCs, customized builds of the libraries).
+This capability has been essential to enable Xamarin to successfully target a broad range of mobile devices from watches to phones.

+We will recreate these capabilities in the unified dotnet/runtime repo and work towards a common set of lightweight embedding APIs between CoreCLR and Mono runtimes.

+Embedding of the runtime typically goes hand in hand with the need to expose .NET APIs in C. This capability is available as [preview](https://docs.microsoft.com/xamarin/tools/dotnet-embedding/release-notes/preview/0.4) or [experimental](https://github.com/dotnet/corert/tree/master/samples/NativeLibrary) for .NET, but comes as standard in other environments (e.g. Swift, Rust or Julia).

+### WebAssembly

+WebAssembly has enough unique characteristics and limitations that it deserves to be treated as its own form factor, and should not be thought of as just yet another Unix variant.
+The WebAssembly limitations such as lack of threads or low-level exception handling mechanism create a slew of compatibility issues that will need detection and mitigations.

+One of main differentiators of WebAssembly (when hosted in a browser) is a lazy loading model.
+Our historical model was to think about .NET runtime as a single entity.
+To better leverage the web distribution model, we need to think about application packaging in a new way and at a different layer to produce a runtime that can load faster on the web.

+We should engage in the Wasm community to influence the designs.
+Today, we have a choice between the interpreter (slow) and static compiled code (very large downloads) or a blend of those.
+We will want add an option to support JITing code to Wasm on the Wasm client.
+There are challenges in this space, because Wasm as it exists today is not exactly friendly to JITing (thunking is very expensive, as it has to go through JavaScript for any unresolved methods).

+### Community Supported Form Factors

+The .NET runtime project has been welcoming to contributions of ports to new platforms and architectures, as long as the work has strong support in the community, meets project engineering standards and avoids unnecessary code duplication and maintenance burden.
+We will extend an invitation to support new form factors under similar conditions, even for form factors that Microsoft does not intend to officially support in the foreseeable future or ever.
+It is important to us to avoid runtime forks in the .NET ecosystem.
+We will enable the community supported ports and form factors to be successful by adding minimal coverage in the CI system to avoid breaking them needlessly.

 ## Appendix